frontenddogma/css-optimization-basics/manuscript/operation.md

 > In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections such that each section addresses a separate concern.
 A concern is a set of information that affects the code of a computer program.
 A concern can be as general as “the details of the hardware for an application,” or as specific as “the name of which class to instantiate.”
 A program that embodies SoC well is called a modular program.
 Modularity, and hence separation of concerns, is achieved by encapsulating information inside a section of code that has a well-defined interface.

-The first and most important part of separation of concerns is to strictly separate structure (HTML), presentation (CSS), and behavior (JavaScript or, more generally speaking, ECMAScript).
+The first and most important part of separation of concerns is to separate structure (HTML), presentation (CSS), and behavior (JavaScript or, more generally speaking, ECMAScript).

-On a macro level, separation of concerns ensures that we develop using the appropriate technology (in the 90’s and 2000’s we’ve seen what solving design issues in HTML leads to) and know where to look when there are issues (we don’t want to address document-structural issues in JavaScript).
+On a macro level, separation of concerns ensures that we develop using the appropriate technology (in the 90’s and 2000’s we’ve seen what solving design issues in HTML leads to—millions of layout tables), and that we know where to look when there are issues (we don’t want to address document-structural issues in JavaScript).

-For CSS, that means to look beyond, to make sure we collect everything that’s related to the appearance of our site or app and have that in our style sheets.
+For CSS, that means to make sure we collect everything that’s related to the appearance of our site or app, and place that in our style sheets.
 In a way, separation of concerns is the basis for all optimization—that way, we know that our CSS is actually handled in style sheets (and not in HTML templates or JavaScript files).

 On a micro and intra-style sheet level, there are now two options for separation of concerns.

 One, reflecting the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), is to separate all styles by functionality and to break them into modules, blocks, or elements (BEM).

 Two is not to do anything, as we don’t have to do anything if we’re sorting selectors consistently (sorting will inherently lead to a modular order within our style sheets).
 This is especially true when we DRY our style sheets.
-As we’ll see, we can DRY up individual CSS modules, but we can also just DRY them up on the whole, something for which module separation is rather inconvenient.
-(This is another example of where our work requires a feeling for balance and priority.
-We might opt for a different approach when our projects are of a particularly large size.)
+As we’ll see, we can DRY individual CSS modules, but we can also DRY our style sheets entirely, something for which module separation is inconvenient.
+(This is another example of where our work requires a feeling for priority and balance.
+We may opt for a different approach when our projects are particularly large.)

-T> Be cautious around [OOCSS](https://www.slideshare.net/stubbornella/object-oriented-css) (object-oriented CSS), [BEM](http://getbem.com/) (Block Element Modifier), [Atomic CSS](https://acss.io/), and similar conventions.
+T> Be cautious around [OOCSS](https://www.slideshare.net/stubbornella/object-oriented-css) (object-oriented CSS), [BEM](http://getbem.com/) (Block Element Modifier), [Atomic CSS](https://acss.io/), and similar conventions [including [Tailwind](https://tailwindcss.com/)].
 Look closely how they help, and how they hinder you.
 T>
-T> In a basic sense, what they do is address some of the problems of _complex_ web development, but they also curb freedom and possibilities.
-In some cases (Atomic CSS), they make only for fancier beginner-style code.
+T> In a basic sense, what they do is address some of the problems of _complex_ web development, but they also curb freedom and flexibility.
+In some cases (Atomic CSS), they may end up making for fancier beginner-style code.
 T>
 T> When we’re asked to avoid the descendant selector (OOCSS), then great, no worries about inheritance (that’s the TSA writing CSS right there)—but also none of the incredible elegance achieved through contextual styling.
 When we shall avoid nested selectors (BEM), but “[in this case](http://getbem.com/faq/#can-a-block-modifier-affect-elements-) they are reasonable,” then we are not better off than before.
-When we must memorize more than 40 new classes (Atomic CSS) only to write the most presentational markup (the opposite of separation of concerns), then we negate _all_ the advantages of CSS and separation of concerns.
+When we must memorize more than 40 new classes (Atomic CSS) only to write the most presentational markup (the opposite of separation of concerns), then we negate _all_ the advantages of CSS.

 ### Don’t Repeat Yourself